warmana/cloudant-docs-fork/source/includes/api/_cloudant-geo.md

     "type": "FeatureCollection"
 }
 ```
-These examples demonstrate the query output results that are available depending on the options you specify with the format parameter.
+These examples show the query output results that are available depending on the options you specify with the format parameter.

 <div></div>